dawid-dahl-umain/gcloud-identity-token-generator/README.md

   ```sh
   npm start
   ```
-  Access the token generation endpoint using a tool like Postman at `http://localhost:3000/generate-gcloud-identity-token`.
+  Access the token generation endpoint using a tool like Postman at `http://localhost:9090/generate-gcloud-identity-token`.

+  If you have set everything up correctly the app will return a short-lived identity token to you, for use as a bearer token in the Authorization header of e.g. Postman.

 ## Development